-- (a) When a patient seeks treatment, a health care practitioner shall refer or prescribe to the patient any of the following treatment alternatives, as is appropriate based on the practitioner's clinical judgment and the availability of the treatment, before starting a patient on a Schedule II opioid drug: physical therapy, occupational therapy, acupuncture, massage therapy, osteopathic manipulation, chronic pain management program, and chiropractic services, as defined in §30-16-3 of this code. - (b) Nothing in this section should be construed to require that all of the treatment alternatives set forth in §16-54-8(a) of this code are required to be exhausted prior to the patient's receiving a prescription for a Schedule II opioid drug.

-(c) At a minimum, an insurance provider who offers an insurance product in this state, the Bureau for Medical Services, and the Public Employees Insurance Agency shall provide coverage for 20 visits per event of physical therapy, occupational therapy, osteopathic manipulation, a chronic pain management program, and chiropractic services, as defined in §30-16-3 of this code, when ordered or prescribed by a health care practitioner.
+- (a) When a patient seeks treatment, a health care practitioner shall refer or prescribe to the patient any of the following treatment alternatives, as is appropriate based on the practitioner's clinical judgment and the availability of the treatment, before starting a patient on a Schedule II opioid drug: physical therapy, occupational therapy, acupuncture, massage therapy, osteopathic manipulation, chronic pain management program, and chiropractic services, as defined in §30-16-3 of this code. - (b) Nothing in this section should be construed to require that all of the treatment alternatives set forth in §16-54-8(a) of this code are required to be exhausted prior to the patient's receiving a prescription for a Schedule II opioid drug. - (c) At a minimum, an insurance provider who offers an insurance product in this state, the Bureau for Medical Services, and the Public Employees Insurance Agency shall provide coverage for 20 visits per event of physical therapy, occupational therapy, osteopathic manipulation, a chronic pain management program, and chiropractic services, as defined in §30-16-3 of this code, when ordered or prescribed by a health care practitioner. - (d) A person may seek physical therapy, occupational therapy, osteopathic manipulation, a chronic pain management program, and chiropractic services, as defined in §30-16-3 of this code, prior to seeking treatment from any other health care practitioner.
+The licensed health care practitioner providing services pursuant to this section may prescribe within their scope of practice as defined in

-ARTICLE 56.
-TOBACCO CESSATION THERAPY ACCESS ACT.
+- §16-54-1 of this code.
+A health care practitioner referral although permitted is not required as a condition of coverage by the Bureau for Medical Services the Public Employees Insurance Agency, and any insurance provider who offers an insurance product in this state.
+Any deductible, coinsurance, or copay required for any of these services may not be greater than the deductible, coinsurance, or copay required for a primary care visit. - (e) Nothing in this section precludes a practitioner from simultaneously prescribing a Schedule II opioid drug and prescribing or recommending any of the procedures set forth in §16-54-8(a) of this code.

+§16-54-9.
+Discipline.

+A violation of this article is grounds for disciplinary action by the board that regulates the health care practitioner who commits the violation.

+WV Code §16-56 Tobacco Therapy Access Act
-"Dispense" means the same as that term is defined in §30-5-4 of this code.

-"Patient counseling" means the same as that term is defined in §30-5-4 of this code.

-"Pharmacist" means the same as that term is defined in §30-5-4 of this code.

-"Pharmacy intern" means the same as that term is defined in §30-5-4 of this code.

-"Physician" means the same as that term is defined in §30-3E-1 of this code.

-"Tobacco cessation therapy" means a tobacco cessation noncontrolled prescription medication, over-the-counter medication or other professional service, that is approved by the United States Food and Drug Administration for treating tobacco use including all of the of various dosage forms.
+- "Dispense" means the same as that term is defined in §30-5-4 of this code. - "Patient counseling" means the same as that term is defined in §30-5-4 of this code. - "Pharmacist" means the same as that term is defined in §30-5-4 of this code. - "Pharmacy intern" means the same as that term is defined in §30-5-4 of this code. - "Physician" means the same as that term is defined in §30-3E-1 of this code. - "Tobacco cessation therapy" means a tobacco cessation non-controlled prescription medication, over-the-counter medication or other professional service, that is approved by the United States Food and Drug Administration for treating tobacco use including all of the of various dosage forms.